 Time passed and you now have 40 USD.

-In the last few days, you have been speeding up and writing nonsense as answers to surveys.
+You have been speeding up and writing nonsense as answers to surveys in the last few days.

 Next time you try to log in, but you noticed that cant, you write a support ticket and get this reply”Your account has been banned because violated our policy”